 Hello friends!
 Oh no…It’s been a week since my last posting!
 I have a “crafting hang-over” if there is such a thing!
 LOL!
 There were so many things to get done after my 3 day crafting stint and I just couldn’t get it all in!
 I ran out of steam!

 For my 3 day crafting event, it was a local friend who puts together 3 days full of classes, prizes and food!
-They mostly get involved with painting because there are 3 of them there (including my mom) that are very talented advanced tole painters.
-This is something that I’m slowly learning how to do with the help of my mom.
-It’s fun to be able to spend time with her doing something she enjoys and I get to learn a new craft too!
-Don’t worry, I am still a true blue stamper to the end! 🙂 But since it was mostly painting, I brought my painting supplies with me and not my stamping supplies.
-I even taught a class with my mom and here’s my version of the mixed media sample we taught for class:
+I am still a true blue stamper to the end, but since it was mostly painting, I brought my painting supplies with me and not my stamping supplies.
+Here’s a mixed media sample I helped teach for a class:

-Mom had her idea all mapped out and sketched on a piece of paper and was having a hard time getting going with it.
-So I asked her if I could take her sketch of what she wanted and give it a try.
-At the time I started it, I had a Jack Daniels bottle to alter and went with that to follow her sketch.
+I had a Jack Daniels bottle to alter and went with that for my sample.
 The advantage that I had compared to everyone else is that I had four flat sides which made it a tad bit easier to attached items to it.
-These girls were tough and creative and made it work and made it fun!
+These girls were creative and made it work and had fun!
 The window that I put on even glows in the dark with some special glow-in-the-dark embossing powder!
 I then covered it with some glossy effects for a “window” look.
-Of course my mom had special glow-in-the-dark paint and that’s what everyone in class used for their windows.
 They are all so cool looking and I loved seeing all the different results!

 A closer look at the bottle and turned to the other side, you can see all of the texture that I attached to the bottle with the flowers, embossing paste, gears, bats, etc. I was going for a steam punk look for the bottle portion (which is why I went over the texture with just a gold metallic texture paste.) and I thought it would be cool to make the green goo coming out at the top, so that was fun to paint with a metallic green.
 There were lots of little tips and tricks everyone learned along the way.
 It was funny because everyone didn’t understand why they were painting over everything they worked so hard putting onto the bottle.
 LOL!
 After the texture paste, there was the excitement!